 What if I ignore my debts?

-If you’re struggling to deal with your debts, it can be really difficult to open letters or pick up the phone.
-But ignoring them is only going to make this harder in the long term.
+We know it can hard to open letters or pick up the phone.
+But ignoring debts makes things harder in the long term.
+So, please take the first step.

 What happens if I ignore creditor letters or emails?